-It was discovered in the study that persuasive advertising helps changing customer preferences (mean= 3.47).
+It was discovered in the study that "persuasive advertising helps changing customer preferences" with a mean of 3.893 and a standard deviation of 0.779.
 The advertising messages helps to change customer preferences especially when the messages in the adverts are not manipulative and customers consider them genuine and trust this influences the sustainability of the organization.

 In this Becker and Murphy (2013) explain that in persuasive advertising, advertising alters customers' utility functions by changing their preferences.
 This leads to an outward shift in the demand function, which has led to claims that advertising may serve an important anti-competitive role.
 Under the informative view, advertising does not change customers' utility functions (Milgrom and Roberts, 2006).
 Instead it increases the information that customers have about the available alternatives.

-During the administered interview guide, the respondents said the effect of persuasive advertising on business sustainability is the messages give actual awareness to prospective clients, elaborative descriptions of our products, genuine appeals in advertising the company products, objective to inform prospective clients of the company products.
+During the administered interview guide, the respondents said the effect of persuasive advertising on business sustainability is that messages give actual awareness to prospective clients, elaborative descriptions of our products, genuine appeals in advertising the company products, objective to inform prospective clients of the company products.